mackelab/neuralgbi_diffusion/README.md

 # Neural GBI on Diffusion Processes

-## Overview
+This repository contains a pipeline to denoiser and guidance models for generalized simulation based inference as well as tooling for sampling  from the resulting posterior distribution.

-This repository implements an advanced pipeline for posterior sampling in simulation-based inference settings using diffusion models.
-The project combines neural guidance and denoising models to enable robust Bayesian inference for scientific simulators.
-Additionally, it includes a reference implementation of the Generalized Bayesian Inference (GBI) pipeline from [Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation](https://arxiv.org/abs/2305.15208) (Gao et al., 2023) for benchmarking purposes.
+Additionaly this repository contains a small implementation of the GBI pipeline presented in [Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation](https://arxiv.org/abs/2305.15208) by Richard Gao, Michael Deistler and Jakob H. Macke to benchmark our results.

 ## Key Features